 - Adopted Budget 2014-2015

-Budget Review - A review upate of anticipated revenues and expenditures since the original budget was approved.
+Budget Review - A review update of anticipated revenues and expenditures since the original budget was approved.

 Comprehensive Annual Financial Report (CAFR) - The CAFR provides a thorough and detailed presentation of Spring ISD's financial condition and is presented in three sections; Introductory Section, Financial Section and Statistical Section.

 Popular Annual Financial Report (PAFR) - The PAFR is a brief summary of the District’s Comprehensive Annual Financial Report (CAFR).
 This report is intended to increase public awareness throughout the community about Spring ISD’s financial condition by presenting the financial information in a way that is more understandable to parents, students, community members, taxpayers, and other interested parties.
 Unlike the CAFR, the PAFR is not prepared in accordance with generally accepted accounting principles.